SvitlanaLukicheva/FastqFilesHandler/README.md

 - remove read pairs containing a specified DNA sequence from paired-end fastq files

+# Compilation
+The program can be compiled by running "make" command in the main folder.

-# User's guide
+# Usage
-The program can be launched by invoking launcher.exe.
+The program can be launched by invoking launcher.exe situated in bin folder.

 ## Mandatory parameters:
 - **-x**: the program to execute